hukuuu/maven-artifacts/README.md

 maven-artifacts
 ===============

-repo to host maven projects ( and be able to get them as maven dependencies )
+Repo to host maven projects ( and be able to get them as maven dependencies )